top of page

 In addition to democracy, liberalism prescribes “limiting the intervention of the State and public powers” to protect freedom and enshrine tolerance into the law.
 The key to understanding the liberal outlook on state intervention lies in the word “limited” – as opposed to “widespread” or “nonexistent.”

-At one extreme, anarchism advocates nonexistent government, but at another extreme, fascism supports severe cultural regimentation.
+At one extreme, anarchism advocates a nonexistent government, but at another extreme, fascism supports severe cultural regimentation.
 Liberalism seeks a middle path between extremes, balancing a belief “that government is necessary to protect individuals from being harmed by others” while “also recogniz[ing] that government itself can pose a threat to liberty.”

 The U.S. Civil Rights Act of 1964

 The U.S. Civil Rights Act of 1964 embodies the liberal idea of limited state intervention.
-Aimed at addressing longstanding racial disparities, the Act empowered the federal government to mitigate racial segregation using financial incentives and lawsuits rather than absolute power, such as directly managing local affairs or using force against segregationists.
+Aimed at addressing longstanding racial disparities, the Act empowered the federal government to mitigate racial segregation using financial incentives and lawsuits rather than absolute power, such as directly managing local affairs or using violence against segregationists.
 This approach respected local autonomy while promoting equality.

 Common Misconceptions

 More often than not, Americans misappropriate the word "liberal" to describe anyone on the political left.
 In reality, liberals can appear on either side of the political spectrum so long as they support the core tenets of liberalism: freedom, tolerance, democracy, and limited government.
+In fact, most Americans on the political right are also liberals and, it could be argued, are more liberal than the left.

 The variation in the use of the term "liberal," despite a precise definition, demonstrates that liberalism incorporates a wide variety of ideas and outlooks.
-Moreover, freedom and democracy are popular values that liberalism made a reality for millions.
+Moreover, freedom and democracy are popular values that liberalism has made a reality for millions.
 Thus, liberalism remains a popular and contested ideology that people on both sides of the political spectrum attempt to redefine daily.

 The Future of Liberalism